arXtect

 She architected the responsive landing page logic directly in Base44, then committed production-ready frontend code to the team's GitHub repository.
 The engineering team's role was simple: pull and build.
 No reinterpretation.
 No implementation gaps.
 100% design fidelity with zero engineering overhead on their side.

 LaTeX is powerful but intimidating.
-The design strategy was "visual de-noising" — stripping away the noise that made the product feel harder than it was.
+The design strategy was "visual de-noising" — not hiding the complexity, but removing everything that made the product feel harder than it was.

-Dianne moved the brand away from the code-heavy academic aesthetic and toward a clean, modern product identity.
-The goal wasn't to hide the complexity — it was to reframe arXtect not as a coding environment, but as an intelligent writing assistant that gets out of the researcher's way.
+The goal was to reframe arXtect not as a coding environment, but as an intelligent writing assistant that gets out of the researcher's way.

 The editor interface itself also received a full design pass — restructuring the workspace layout, component hierarchy, and interaction patterns for the writing environment researchers use every day.

-The revised copy centred on three tangible benefits: 2× Faster Compilation, Zero Config Setup, and Context-Aware AI Assistance.
-Each spoke directly to the friction researchers experience with legacy tools like Overleaf — and positioned arXtect as the obvious next step.
+The competitive research from the first day surfaced a consistent pattern across Overleaf and LivingText: both tools defaulted to feature-first copy that treated researchers like developers.
+The revised copy for arXtect centred on three tangible benefits: 2× Faster Compilation, Zero Config Setup, and Context-Aware AI Assistance.
+Each spoke directly to the friction researchers experience with legacy tools — and positioned arXtect as the obvious next step.

 arXtect launched with a cohesive brand identity — from logo to software interface — and a production-ready marketing site that communicates its value proposition without asking engineers to context-switch.
 The Design-as-Code workflow eliminated the translation gap entirely: what Dianne designed was exactly what shipped.
 The design system built during the sprint gives the team a foundation to build on as the product matures.